Project xCloud brings Xbox One games to mobile platforms, first in beta trial form then as a subscription service down

 The mount is reasonably inexpensive, however.
 We've found a pack of three of them for just £8.99 on Amazon.co.uk, for example.

 Sadly, iOS support is not available at this time.

 And, we don't yet have an idea on when the full service might launch.

 How much does xCloud cost?

 Xbox Game Pass, the all-you-can-eat digital download service for Xbox One is £7.99 per month (or £10.99 for Game Pass Ultimate).
 That might be the best indication of price yet.

-In terms of other controls, Microsoft has said that on-screen touch controls will be developed for games, so that's one way of providing the experience, but we're not that keen on the idea of trying to navigate through a hardcore session of Call of Duty: Black Ops 4 using touch.
+In terms of other controls, Microsoft has said that on-screen touch controls will be developed for games, so that's one way of providing the experience on other devices too, but we're not that keen on the idea of trying to navigate through a hardcore session of Call of Duty: Black Ops 4 using touch.